They both had that slight look of worry on their face. It was as if they had just lost something valuable, but they were not yet sure it was gone.

-So I know with a group like this there has to be many variations, thoughts, opinions and better ideas on what to carry.
-Everytime I write an article like this one I’ll receive comments that make for a better final product and that’s what I’m all about.
+So I know with a group like this there have to be many variations, thoughts, opinions and better ideas on what to carry.
+Every time I write an article like this one I’ll receive comments that make for a better final product and that’s what I’m all about.

 What do you carry and why?